 Nothing compares to the experience of exploring the world beneath the waves.
 You live for the moments you get to spend in the water, but as much as scuba diving invigorates your mind and your soul, it can be rough on your skin.
+We recommend checking out this amazing pregnancy safe sunscreen and other skin care products Emeraldspa has for you online.

 According to experts from https://dermatologyandlasergroup.com/about/, long exposure to the sun and dehydration from saltwater takes a toll on your skin and hair, leaving you looking and feeling older than you actually are.
 Don’t let skin problems keep you from doing what you love.
 Follow these skin care tips for female divers to keep your skin protected before, during, and after your next dive.